Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Introduction

 In this paper, we investigate the combined effect of site dilution and long-range interactions on the magnetotransport properties in the context of strongly correlated electron systems, motivated by the above interesting experimental results, in an effort to provide a more comprehensive qualitative understanding of the underlying mechanisms that have not yet been investigated.
 Our focus is on a $t$-$t'$ ($t$: nearest-neighbor and $t'$: second-nearest-neighbor hopping amplitudes) based diluted one-band Hubbard model on a simple cubic lattice to describe the interplay between electronic correlations~\cite{Delannoy, Langmann, Raczkowski}, competing interactions~\cite{Lin, Tocchio, Laubach, Jana2}, and site dilution~\cite{Ulmke, Fratino, Chakraborty2}.
-Key phenomena like magnetic phase transition~\cite{Staudt, Yu, Gebhard} and metal-insulator transitions~\cite{Kondo, Becca, Werner, Igoshev} are particularly well-suited for investigation using the undiluted Hubbard model~\cite{Staudt, Mandal}.
-To account for site dilution in our investigation, we set on-site repulsion intensity ($U$) to zero on a fraction of sites.
-Tuning the relative strengths of $t$ and $t'$ for different site dilution concentrations ($x$) in the presence of Hubbard interaction ($U$) allows us to understand how competing interactions affect the magnetotransport phases in the system.
+Key phenomena like magnetic phase transitions~\cite{Staudt, Yu, Gebhard} and metal-insulator transitions~\cite{Kondo, Becca, Werner, Igoshev} are particularly well-suited for investigation using the undiluted Hubbard model~\cite{Staudt, Mandal}.
+To account for site dilution in our investigation, we set the on-site repulsive Hubbard interaction strength ($U$) to zero on a fraction of sites.
+Tuning the relative strengths of $t$ and $t'$ for different site dilution concentrations ($x$) in the presence of on-site repulsive Hubbard interaction allows us to understand how competing interactions affect the magnetotransport phases in the system.